Skip to main content

 Feature Impact on Individual Targets

-This view shows feature impact by individual target.
-In this view, you can see how many features were selected by the model for the selected target.
+This view shows feature impact by model for an individual target.
+In this view, you can see how many features were selected by the selected model for the selected target.
 By scrolling in the “Selected Features” section, you can see which features were selected and whether they are classified as events or features in the “Is Event” column.

 Impact Score and Impact Percentage